LaboratoireMecaniqueLille/crappy/docs/source/tutorials/generators.rst

 An other quite simple signal that just has 4 keys:
    - ``type``: :ref:`ramp`
    - ``condition``: same as the :ref:`constant signal<1.
-Constant signals>` condition, it will indicate the end of your signal when it's reached.
+Constant signals>` condition, it will indicate the end of the signal when it's reached.
    - ``speed``: the slope of the ramp, in units per second.
    - ``cmd``: the starting value of the ramp. `Optional key`.
 (If not specified, the starting value will be the previous value.)